 God says: “[Y]ou shall therefore be holy, for I am holy” (Leviticus 11:45).
 “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8:34–35).
 After reading these words of God, many people think: “Even though we’ve been redeemed by the Lord Jesus, we still often sin and have yet to escape the fetters of sin, which makes us servants of sin.
-How could a servant of sin enter the kingdom of God?
+How could a servant of sin enter the?
 Why are we still always bound by sin despite having our sins forgiven through our faith in the Lord?
 How exactly can we escape the bondage of sin?”
 This causes them to become mired in pain and helplessness.
 Today, we will fellowship on these questions.

 In order to resolve our problem of committing sins, we must first know what sin is and what sins we still have.
 At the mention of sin, we may very easily think of this verse recorded in the Bible, “Whoever commits sin transgresses also the law: for sin is the transgression of the law” (1 John 3:4).
 Like homicide, arson, robbery, theft, idolatry, and so on, these are visible sins which consist of lawlessness.
 Besides these, there are invisible sins in our thoughts.
-For example, the Lord Jesus said, “But those things which proceed out of the mouth come forth from the heart; and they defile the man.
+For example, the Lord, “But those things which proceed out of the mouth come forth from the heart; and they defile the man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies” (Matthew 15:18–19).
 He also said, “That whoever looks on a woman to lust after her has committed adultery with her already in his heart” (Matthew 5:28).
 And the Bible also says, “Whoever hates his brother is a murderer” (1 John 3:15).
 From these verses we can know that be it behavioral sin or sin within our hearts, all the thoughts and actions that go against God’s words and the truth and that cause us to rebel against and resist God are called sin by God.

 Comparing this to ourselves, we will find that we are actually full of sin.
 For example, once our family do things out of line with our views, we cannot help but get angry at them; when we see other people who are better than us, we feel jealous of them; in things that affect our personal interests, we can’t stop ourselves from lying and deceiving; when others say things that cause us to lose face, we start to feel prejudiced against them and are incapable of practicing tolerance or patience; during times of illness, natural or man-made disasters, tribulations and trials, we blame God for not protecting us.
 There are many such examples.
 In short, whether it is behavioral sin or sin in our thoughts, as long as we can still sin and rebel against God, we are unqualified to enter the heavenly kingdom.
 If we do not resolve these problems quickly, our sinning and resisting God will lead to death.
 Just as God says, “Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8:34–35), “The soul that sins, it shall die” (Ezekiel 18:20).